pathway27/bookr-mod-vita/notes.md

 It's obvious however that I would be releasing features faster if I were using SDL, as the abstractions would take care of platform specific issues.
 It sometimes feels as if I am writing the SDL library (albiet a bad imitation) from scratch.
 But the bigger picture and a desire I still have is a 3D visualisation; i.e. of a bookshelf or library.

 I belive this is a difference between a file manager and an e-book reader.
-I want to take inspiration from [this](https://www.youtube.com/watch?v=wjXL5CmD5WU) for vita.
+I want to take inspiration from [this](https://www.youtube.com/watch?v=wjXL5CmD5WU) for vita/switch.

 ### Bitwise Operations

 - "|=" - OR a |= b is a = a | b
 - "&=" - AND a &= b is a = a & b

 ## Style

 1. Use spaces instead of tabs
 2. 2 Spaces for normal indentation

+This will change to 4 spaces soon.

 ### Cmake Special Flags